You’re all in the same boat

 Don’t be afraid to ask each other for help – if they don’t know the answer then you can find out together and maybe make a new friend at the same time.

 Remember you can always find a friendly member of staff to talk to and ask for help.
-If you are in need of advice, guidance and support, the Student Services team is dedicated to helping you by emailing firstname.lastname@example.org calling 01208 224460 or popping in to see them in T010 Temple building.
-You can also speak to your tutor, one of your lecturers or a member of the Senior Management team.
+If you are in need of advice, guidance and support, the Student Services team is dedicated to helping you by emailing firstname.lastname@example.org calling 01208 224460 or popping in to see them in Student Services in T010 Temple building.
+You can also speak to your Personal Development Tutor, one of your lecturers or a member of the Senior Management Team.

 Making new friends

 College brings lots of new activities and opportunities for you to try alongside your study.
-Why not get involved with one of our academies, Study Plus, Health, Wellbeing & Sport physical activities or the Duke of Edinburgh Award?
+Why not get involved with one of our academies, enrichment opportunities, Callywith Active physical activities or the Duke of Edinburgh Award?
 Whether your interest is sporting, academic or medical, we have created programmes and support to help you excel.

 For more information about what you can expect after you've applied and what you need to do before the start of term, visit our ADMISSIONS FAQS page.